Housing & Residential Life at Eastern...where your college experience begins!Apply Now

 A: If you withdraw from EWU you may not continue to live in the residence halls.

-Q: If I cancel my housing during the quarter can I still use my dining?
+Q: If I terminate my housing during the quarter, can I still use my dining?

-A: You may continue to use your dining until the end of Spring Quarter that you cancel in.
-At the completion of that quarter the remainder of your dining money will be forfeited.
+A: You may continue to use your dining until the end of the quarter in which you terminate your housing contract.